Fuka Suga: 2025

+At the end of March, it was announced that Suga had signed a sportswear contract with the and per se brand along with Reika Miyako.

 In the opening tournament, the Daikin Orchid Ladies Golf Tournament (6–9 March), Suga took the lead from day one and held onto it until day three.
 On the final day, she and Chisato Iwai pulled away in the latter half from a bunch in a five-way tie for first place at one point, but she couldn't keep up with Iwai, who extended her lead to win the tournament.
 Here, Suga recorded her personal best finish of second place in a tie.
-In the season’s second tournament, the V Point*SMBC Golf Tournament (21–23 March), with Yuri Yoshida running away with the lead, Suga achieved her first solo second-place finish, making it two consecutive second-place finishes.
+In the season's second tournament, the V Point*SMBC Golf Tournament (21–23 March), with Yuri Yoshida running away with the lead, Suga achieved her first solo second-place finish, making it two consecutive second-place finishes.
 In the season's third tournament, the AXA Ladies Golf Tournament in Miyazaki (28–30 March), she recorded the best score of the day of 66 on day two and jumped up from 35th place to a tie for first place.
 However, on the final day, she fell short of the winner, Haruka Kudo, and finished in a 6th-place tie.
 Nonetheless, she accomplished the feat of starting in the final group on the final day for the three consecutive tournaments, which is a LPGA of Japan Tour record.
 In the 1st re-ranking in June, Suga claimed 1st place.
 On day two of the Earth Mondamin Cup (26–29 June), one down from the cut line at the final hole, she squeezed in a birdie and barely made it at 60th place.
-She carried on the momentum and recorded a personal and course record tie of 64 on day threee, jumping up to a 6th place tie.
+She carried on the momentum and recorded a personal and course record tie of 64 on day three, jumping up to a 6th place tie.
 However, on the final day, she ran short and finished in an 8th-place tie.